Luiza Bengtsson, Dr.

 At HIIG, Luiza joined the Data, Actors, Infrastructures – team to work on implementing Data & Society Interface research projects with the vision to enable open data access for public good, without data sharing in the classical sense and without collateral damage to individuals or institutions.

-Research assistant: Data, Actors, Infrastructures
+Former Associated Researcher: Data, Actors, Infrastructures